kylejohnston/kyleio-blog/src/content/posts/til-dot-new.md

 ---
 title: .new & multiple accounts
-description: TIL how to use `.new` with multiple Google accounts
+description: TIL how to use '.new' when you have multiple Google accounts
 pubDate: 2023-06-03
 tags: ['til']
 draft: false
 ---

-TIL if you use Google's `.new` URLs and you have multiple accounts, you can choose which account is used for new files like so: `docs.new/1`, `docs.new/2`, etc.
+TIL if you use Google's `.new` URLs – like `docs.new` or `sheets.new` – *and* you have multiple Google accounts, you can choose which account is used for new files by using: `docs.new/1`, `docs.new/2`, etc.